j14chambers/100-days-of-code/log.md

 **Link(s) to work**: [TitchTV](https://github.com/j14chambers/FCC-Projects/tree/master/Twitchtv)

-## Day 13: January , 2018
+## Day 13: January 18, 2018

-**Today's Progress**: I start TwitchTV on FreeCodeCamp.
+**Today's Progress**: Revise Portfolio

-**Thoughts** I need to figure out how to get the data to return for the correct channel.
-Right now if 1 channel is online the rest show that they are online.
+**Thoughts** Change the nav bar color and font size on home page.
+I'm going to change components that appear though out the site then go in on the indiviual changes that need to be made on each page.

-**Link(s) to work**: [Project Name and URL](https://github.com/j14chambers/FCC-Projects/tree/master/Twitchtv)
+**Link(s) to work**: [Portfolio](https://github.com/j14chambers/Portfolio/tree/develop)

 ## Day 14: January , 2018